 Small businesses and middle market companies in the U.S. are in growth mode, according to the American Express Business Growth Pulse.
 The survey found that 92% of middle market firms ($10M -$1B in revenues) and 80% of small businesses with less than 100 employees and at least $250,000 in revenue say growth is the top priority for their firms.
-A greater number of middle market companies expect their businesses to grow in the next quarter, with more than one in five saying they expect their companies will be “expanding by leaps and bounds.”
+A greater number of middle market companies expect their businesses to grow in the next quarter (see here for advice), with more than one in five saying they expect their companies will be “expanding by leaps and bounds.”

 “Although small businesses and middle market companies are both focusing on growth, they are taking different paths to expansion,” said Susan Sobbott, president, American Express Global Commercial Payments.
 “Small enterprises will look to grow by acquiring new customers while middle market companies will look to expand by both acquiring new customers as well as making infrastructure and equipment investments in their business.”

-While acquiring new customers presents a challenge to growth for many, small businesses view this action as their primary path to growth (39%).
+While acquiring new customers presents a challenge to growth for many, small businesses view this action on the page as their primary path to growth (39%).
 Middle market companies however are saying that both acquiring new customers and increasing investments in infrastructure and equipment would most help them grow (each, 15%).